 Keep in mind that the muscles move the weight and not the other way around.
 If you’re not performing the exercise properly then the heavier weight will not benefit you, in fact, it can lead to injury.

 So focus on making that mind to muscle connection to make sure you are using the correct muscles to execute each and every repletion.
 For example, it is important to drive the weight up through your heel when performing squats and lunges.
 I like to tell my glutes to do the work as I tell myself to push off the heel.

 The primary function of the gluteus minimus and medius is hip abduction, which is to lift your leg away from your body.
 Depending on the position of the femur bone, they are also responsible for internal rotation and flexion.
 These muscles are smaller than the gluteus maximus and are very important muscles to strengthen as they support your hip joint.

 Simple exercise such as fire hydrants and lying or standing hip abduction go a long way.
-It is definitely best to start these types of moves using body weight
+It is definitely best to start these types of moves using body weight only.

 Once you progress it’s great to incorporate resistance bands or light ankle weights.
 I like to incorporate some abs and low back when training glutes because it is all part of your core.
 Follow the workout below for a glutes workout to kick your butt into gear!